-The current provision for employee benefits includes all unconditional entitlements where employees have completed the required period of service and also those where employees are entitled to pro-rata payments in certain circumstances.
+The current provision for employee benefits includes all unconditional entitlements (including bonuses 1,783,335 FY20 nil) where employees have completed the required period of service and also those where employees are entitled to prorata payments in certain circumstances.
 The entire amount is presented as current, since the consolidated entity does not have an unconditional right to defer settlement.

 NON-CURRENT LIABILITIES

 Note 21: Borrowings

-Bank loans - secured (1) Bank overdraft 9,584 10,842
+Bank loans - secured (1) 782 9,584

-ROU lease liability 9,361 -
+Right of use lease liability 8,108 9,361

-Lease liability 232 252
+Lease liability 132 232

-19,177 11,094
+9,022 19,177

 (1) Bank facilities of the group are secured by a first ranking general security interest over all the assets and undertakings of the parent entity (including a first registered mortgage over the Rydalmere Property), and corporate guarantees from the parent entity to the banks of an overseas subsidiary.
-That part of the facilities that are payable or subject to an annual review within 12 months are classified as current.
+That part of the facilities which are payable or subject to an annual review within 12 months, are classified as current.

-Bank loan amount of AUD10,500,000 relates to the parent entity and bears interest at 1.99%- 2.25% repayable by quarterly instalments with a maturity date of 27 November 2021.
-Bank loan amount of AUD11,184,000 relates to a subsidiary and bears interest at 4.80%-5.10% repayable by monthly instalments with maturity dates of December 2021 and June 2031.
+Bank loan amount of AUD nil relates to the parent entity and bears interest at 1.99%- 2.25% repayable by quarterly instalments with a maturity date of 27 November 2021.
+Bank loan amount of AUD774,000 relates to a subsidiary and bears interest at 4.80%-5.10% repayable by monthly instalments with maturity dates of December 2021 and June 2031.

-Note 22: Long-term provisions Employee Benefits (see note 1g) Opening balance Additional provisions Amounts used Closing balance 202 8 210 211 11 (20) 202 a) Aggregate employee entitlement liability 2,166 2,013 b) Number of employees at year end 660 682
+Note 22: Long-term provisions

+Employee Benefits (see note 1h)

+Opening balance Additional provisions 210 202 8

+Amounts used Closing balance 212

+a) Aggregate employee entitlement liability 4,080 2,166

+b) Number of employees at year end 723 660